wellcomecollection/wellcomecollection.org/README.md

 ## Local development

-We use [Yarn](https://yarnpkg.com/lang/en/) to manage out external dependencies.
+We use [Yarn](https://yarnpkg.com/lang/en/) to manage our external dependencies.

 We then use [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage our [local, common dependencies](https://github.com/wellcometrust/wellcomecollection.org/tree/master/common).